For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Best alternatives to the Postgraduate Loan

-Some funding schemes will help pay your tuition and your living costs, while others may just cover your tuition – and usually, the funding doesn't have to be repaid.
+Some funding schemes will help pay your tuition and living costs, while others may just cover your tuition – and usually, the funding doesn't have to be repaid.
 The money often comes from charitable organisations or companies who'll offer you a job afterwards.

 Here are the best alternative ways to find funding for your master's degree in addition to the Postgraduate Master's Loan: